 - See notes for variations!

-5. Lemon Chive: Use lemon juice in place of the pickle juice.
+- LEMON CHIVE: Use lemon juice in place of the pickle juice.
 Add 1-2 Tbsp fresh minced chives and an extra pinch of pepper to the yolk mixture.
-Top with a tiny bit of lemon zest and a pinch of fresh chives.
+Top with a tiny bit of lemon zest, more pepper, and a pinch of fresh chives.

-8. Chipotle: Use lime juice in place of the pickle juice.
-Add 1-2 tsp adobo sauce from a can of chipotle peppers (start small if you don’t want it hot).
-Alternatively, you could use 1/4- 1/2 tsp dried chipotle chili powder.
+- CHIPOTLE: Use lime juice in place of the pickle juice.
+Add 1-2 tsp. adobo sauce from a can of chipotle peppers (start small if you don’t want it hot).
+Alternatively, you can use 1/4- 1/2 tsp dried chipotle chili powder.
 Top with cilantro and additional chipotle powder/sauce as desired.

-9. Avocado: Use lemon or lime juice in place of the pickle juice.
+- AVOCADO: Omit the mustard.
+Use 2 tsp. lemon or lime juice in place of the pickle juice.
 Use 2-4 Tbsp fresh avocado in place of the mayo.
 Add fresh cilantro as desired.
 (You can also use prepared guacamole instead of avocado!)

-10. Salt and Vinegar: Use vinegar in place of the pickle juice, and add an extra 1 tsp to the mixture.
+- SALT & VINEGAR: Use vinegar in place of the pickle juice, and add an extra 1 tsp. to the mixture.
 Top with coarse sea salt (like Maldon salt).

-11. Salsa Verde: Omit pickle juice.
-Add 1-2 Tbsp salsa verde to the yolk mixture.
+- SALSA VERDE: Omit mustard and pickle juice.
+Add 1-2 Tbsp salsa verde to the yolk mixture along with the mayo and salt.
 Add fresh cilantro, if desired.
 Top with cilantro and more salsa, as desired.

-12. Buffalo: Add 1-3 tsp Frank’s Red Hot (or other favorite hot sauce) to the yolk mixture.
+- BUFFALO: Omit the mustard.
+Add 1-2 tsp.
+Frank’s Red Hot (or other favorite hot sauce) to the yolk mixture along with the mayo, pickle juice, and salt.
 Top with fresh chives or dill, as desired.

 - Category: Appetizer, Side Dish